-- 3 (m) The prescriptions in schedules III, IV, and V will become void unless dispensed 4 within one hundred eighty (180) days of the original date of the prescription.
-For purposes of this 5 section, a "dosage unit" shall be defined as a single capsule, tablet, or suppository, or not more 6 than one five (5) ml. of an oral liquid. - 7 (1) Prescriptions in schedule III cannot be written for more than one hundred (100) 8 dosage units and not more than one hundred (100) dosage units may be dispensed at one time.
-9 Provided, however, manufacturer prepackaged steroids and hormones in Schedule III shall be 10 exempt from this subsection. - (2) Prescriptions in schedules IV and V may be written for up to a ninety-day (90) supply based on directions.
-No more than three hundred and sixty (360) dosage units may be dispensed at one time. - (n) A pharmacy shall transmit prescription information to the prescription-monitoring database at the department of health within one business day following the dispensing of an opioid prescription. - (o) The pharmacist shall inform patients verbally or in writing about the proper disposal of expired, unused, or unwanted medications, including the location of local disposal sites as listed on the department of health website. - (p) The pharmacist shall inform patients verbally or in writing in the proper use of any devices necessary for the administration of controlled substances. - (q) (1) A health care professional authorized to issue prescriptions shall, prior to issuing an initial prescription for an opioid drug, specifically discuss with the patient who is eighteen (18) years of age or older, or the patient's parent or guardian if the patient is under eighteen (18) years of age, the risks of developing a dependence or addiction to the prescription opioid drug and potential of overdose or death; the adverse risks of concurrent use of alcohol or other psychoactive medications and the patient's or the minor patient's parent or guardian's responsibility to safeguard all medications; and, if the prescriber deems it appropriate, discuss such alternative treatments as may be available.
+- 2 (m) The prescriptions in schedules III, IV, and V will become void unless dispensed 3 within one hundred eighty (180) days of the original date of the prescription.
+For purposes of this 4 section, a "dosage unit" shall be defined as a single capsule, tablet, or suppository, or not more 5 - (1) Prescriptions in schedule III cannot be written for more than one hundred (100) 6 7 dosage units and not more than one hundred (100) dosage units may be dispensed at one time.
+8 Provided, however, manufacturer prepackaged steroids and hormones in schedule III shall be 9 - 10 (2) Prescriptions in schedules IV and V may be written for up to a ninety-day (90) supply 11 based on directions.
+No more than three hundred and sixty (360) dosage units may be dispensed 12 at one time. - (n) A pharmacy shall transmit prescription information to the prescription-monitoring database at the department of health within one business day following the dispensing of an opioid prescription. - (o) The pharmacist shall inform patients verbally or in writing about the proper disposal of expired, unused, or unwanted medications, including the location of local disposal sites as listed on the department of health website. - (p) The pharmacist shall inform patients verbally or in writing in the proper use of any devices necessary for the administration of controlled substances. - (q)(1) A health care professional authorized to issue prescriptions shall, prior to issuing an initial prescription for an opioid drug, and upon the second refill and/or upon the third prescription specifically discuss with the patient who is eighteen (18) years of age or older, or the patient's parent or guardian if the patient is under eighteen (18) years of age, the risks of developing a dependence or addiction to the prescription opioid drug and potential of overdose or death; the adverse risks of concurrent use of alcohol or other psychoactive medications and the patient's or the minor patient's parent or guardian's responsibility to safeguard all medications; and, if the prescriber deems it appropriate, discuss such alternative treatments as may be available.
+Upon the second refill and/or upon the third prescription for an opioid drug the prescriber shall discuss alternative treatment options with the patient.
 For patients in recovery from substance dependence, education shall be focused on relapse risk factors.
-This discussion shall be noted in the patient's record. - (2) The director of the department of health shall develop and make available to prescribers guidelines for the discussion required pursuant to this subsection. - (3) The discussion required under this subsection shall not be required prior to issuing a
+This discussion shall be noted in the patient's record. - (2) The director of the department of health shall develop and make available to prescribers guidelines for the discussion required pursuant to this subsection.